-The course features an evening of classroom presentations and discussions as well as additional riding time and more advanced riding techniques that aren’t featured in the basic course.
 Participants who pass the Gearing Up course’s MOST 2 skills test will also receive a nationally recognized Canada Safety Council Certificate.

 This course is pass or fail.
 There is an additional fee to enroll in a Refresher or Retest course.